Skip to content

 What drives the bill

-• Model tier: reasoning models cost far more per token than mini models.
+• Model tier: reasoning models in the o-series cost far more per token than mini models.

-• Token type: output tokens are priced above input tokens.
+• Token type: output tokens are priced above input tokens, though cached input is heavily discounted.

 • Shadow keys: ungoverned API keys create spend nobody is tracking.